Happy 20th Anniversary to Gloria Estefan’s eighth solo studio album gloria!, originally released June 2, 1998.

 The songwriter, vocalist, record producer and musician joined an assemblage of her preeminent female peers and predecessors for “VH-1 Divas Live,” a charity concert for the network's “Save the Music Foundation.”
 The roster on the Beacon Theatre stage in New York City induced wonder—Aretha Franklin, Céline Dion, Mariah Carey and Shania Twain.
 Each woman impressed, but Estefan stole the show with a breezy collection of her hits (six) and a new song, “Heaven's What I Feel.”
 A crowd pleaser, it was set to appear on Estefan's eighth solo studio album gloria! in early June of 1998.

-gloria! represented an 18-year journey for the Cuban-born songstress that reached back to Miami Sound Machine’s Live Again/Renacer (1977) release on Audiofon Records.
+gloria! represented a decades long journey for the Cuban-born songstress that reached back to Miami Sound Machine’s Live Again/Renacer (1977) release on Audiofon Records.
 Miami Sound Machine, an enterprising collective of instrumentalists founded by Estefan’s husband Emilio, tasked tirelessly for seven years exclusively in the Latin American scene honing their abilities.
 In 1984, Miami Sound Machine landed their debut international hit “Dr. Beat” for the CBS/Epic imprint.
 That following year, they were warming the American charts with their smash “Conga.”

 Overnight, Estefan, the band’s frontwoman, found herself among a cache of Latina women of the era—Sheila E., Lisa Lisa, Angela Bofill—that were breaking down gender, color, cultural and class barriers stateside and abroad.
 Specifically, Estefan's form of dance-pop, fueled by an authentic Latin musicianship liberated and reclaimed from the corners of American R&B/disco/rock session music, stormed the charts and cemented an enviable crossover blueprint.